 The sun is also more powerful than a firework.
 In fact, there is no question that the sun is the most powerful force in our solar system.

 We also know that even the stars are actually suns from other solar systems whose light has reached our planet after many light-years of travel.
 Imagine the power of a sun that emits a light that lasts 24,000-26,000 years—the distance our solar system is from the center of the Milky Way galaxy.
 And that is just our galaxy—there are a multitude of other galaxies beyond the Milky Way!

 Does all of this give a deeper, broader meaning to the phrase, “Jesus wants me for a sunbeam?”
 I say “Yes!”
 We can be suns!
-We can be a light in the lives of those around us.
+We can be a true light in the lives of everyone around us.
 We can warm their lives.
 We can give them lasting life.
 All we have to do to be this kind of light is be obedient to God’s commandments.
-As the First Presidency of the Church of Jesus Christ of Latter-day Saints has taught in For the Strength of Youth:
+As the First Presidency of the Church of Jesus Christ of Latter-day Saints also taught in For the Strength of Youth:

 Because the Lord loves you, He has given you commandments and the words of prophets to guide you on your journey.
 Some of the most important guidelines for your life are found in this pamphlet.
 We testify that these principles are true.

 We promise that as you keep these standards and live by the truths in the scriptures, you will be able to do your life’s work with greater wisdom and skill and bear trials with greater courage.
 You will have the help of the Holy Ghost.
 You will feel good about yourself and will be a positive influence in the lives of others.
 You will be worthy to go to the temple to receive holy ordinances.
 These blessings and many more can be yours.